olivechip/pixelpets-backend/README.md

 # Pixelpets - Backend

-This repository contains the backend code for Pixelpets, a web application inspired by Neopets.
+This repository contains the backend code for Pixelpets, a web application inspired by the beloved 90s game, Neopets.
 It provides the API endpoints for creating, adopting, and interacting with virtual pets.

 **Disclaimer:**  I do not own or claim any rights to the Neopets images used in this project.
-All Neopets images are the property of World of Neopia, Inc.
+As of October 2024, all Neopets images are the property of World of Neopia, Inc.

 ## Getting Started